rtrelease/Jetson-Symbolics-Neuromorphics/Onto1.md

 ##### ***FMA and OpenGALEN revisited in 2022***

-[The Foundational Model of Anatomy (FMA)](https://reader.elsevier.com/reader/sd/pii/S0169023X03001253) is the premier international professional consensus domain ontology for concepts, structures and relationships in human anatomy, a major base component of the National Library of Medicine's Unified Medical Language System (UMLS).
+[The Foundational Model of Anatomy (FMA)](https://reader.elsevier.com/reader/sd/pii/S0169023X03001253) is the premier professional consensus domain ontology for concepts, structures and relationships in human anatomy, a major base component of the National Library of Medicine's Unified Medical Language System (UMLS).

 To my memory, the original SQL-based knowlege base of FMA presented exactly the same way in Protege, as it does now with the current OWL representation.